quantgirluk/Understanding-Quantitative-Finance/_sources/intro.md

 ## Author

-I am Dialid Santiago.
-I have 7 years of experience working as a Quant.
+I have 8 years of experience working as a Quant.
 Currently, I am working in the Cross-Asset front office quant team at Bank of America.
 My previous experience includes the development and implementation of mathematical models for Counterparty Credit Risk, Market Risk, and Wholesale Credit Risk, as well as Validation in Retail Credit Risk.

 I hold a PhD in Mathematics/Statistics from the University of Warwick where I spent 4 amazing years focusing on non-linear stochastic processes.
 Before coming to the UK, I obtained an MSc in Probability and Statistics, and a BSc in Applied Mathematics in Mexico.

-I regularly [blog](https://quantgirl.blog) about diverse topics.
+I regularly write [here](https://quantgirl.blog) about diverse topics.

 Connect with me via: